WeMakeAppSolution/.github/.github/pull_request_template.md

+(Remove belows if it's a release PR)

 ### Related Issues

-(use # following with the target issue number or Notion links if it is not provided)
+(use # following with the target issue number or Notion links if it is not included in the issue)

 ### How has this been tested?